-, instead his power comes from a position on the government (usually obtained through personal favors rather than merits and/or hard work).
-Compare Dirty Cop
+This type of villain usually does not belong to the aristocracy or get power from money or businesses.
+Instead, the power comes from a position in the government (usually obtained through personal favors rather than merits or hard work).
+Compare Dirty Cop.

 - Yoki from Fullmetal Alchemist was a corrupt State Military official in charge of a mining town who horrendously taxed and oppressed the inhabitants before being stopped by the Elric brothers.